ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 Microsoft’s going to have to be careful.
 Other big tech firms appear wary of the technology, and probably for good reason - notably, Google executives cited the [‘reputational risk’](https://www.theverge.com/2022/12/14/23508756/google-vs-chatgpt-ai-replace-search-reputational-risk) associated with generative models as a deterrent in launching their own chatbots into the public.
 And there's no shortage of valid reasons as to why.

-## The challenges facecd by generative A.I. today
+## The challenges faced by generative A.I. today

 There appear to be essentially three main problems associated with large language models (LLMs), like the GPT-3 model underlying ChatGPT, today:

 1. **Veracity** – Even within mainstream circles, interest in ChatGPT’s genuinely impressive generative abilities are balanced by a general understanding to take what it says with a grain of salt.
    If you prompt it with a question that’s based on a false factual premise, it’ll still [confidently make up](https://mashable.com/article/chatgpt-amazing-wrong) an answer spewing false information.
    Because of how the model works – it’s trained on a large corpus of texts and doesn’t directly refer to anything in its training set when prompted – [it also makes up false references](https://news.ycombinator.com/item?id=33841672) when asked to provide sources.
 In short, it refuses to acknowledge factual shortcomings and inaccuracies.
 OpenAI CEO Sam Altman himself [cautioned](https://twitter.com/sama/status/1601731295792414720) that the model is ‘incredibly limited’ for anything ‘factual’.

 2. **Insensitivity** – OpenAI’s added enough guardrails to attempt to prevent the model from generating anything problematic (whether those are imitations of humans or hateful tirades) to the point where they can impede legitimate uses of the technology.
 However, that doesn’t mean there aren’t ways to trick it - with some not-so-difficult prompt engineering, people have [gotten](https://twitter.com/zswitten/status/1598380220943593472) [around](https://www.newstatesman.com/quickfire/2022/12/chatgpt-shows-ai-racism-problem) those filters.